Coop-Wolf/1064-Data-Structures/Assignments/A#1/README.md

 ### Cooper Wolf
 ### Description:

-This program imulates a bank.
-It recieves account information from the user and gives them the ability to deposit, withdral and make various transfers.
+This program acts as a data base for a bank.
+This program includes classes and functions that can increase/decrease the amount of money in a persons savings or checking account.
+This program runs by building solution and clicking local windows debugger the names of the files used in this program are Account.h and Account.cpp.
+One stores the classes used in this program and the other includes the fuctions used in the classes.

 ### Files